GavinKingston/ai-case-study/README.md

 * **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**

   The intended customer is businesses that want to avoid paying the full cost of a development team, in addition to developers using it to help make their jobs easier by cutting out a lot of the manual programming required in getting the initial minimum viable product built.
 In the beginning stages of the Devin software.
-There will likely still be some manual tweaks and adjustements to the code provided by the "Devin" AI software.
+There will likely still be some manual tweaks and adjustments to the code provided by the "Devin" AI software.

-  The Market for this is very large, it is hard to put a number on the market size, because ability can be used for all different kinds of use cases, and industries.
+  The market for this project is very large.
+It is hard to put a number on the market size because the ability can be used for all different kinds of use cases and industries.

 * **What solution does this company offer that their competitors do not or cannot offer?**